 Institutional accomplishments in 2012-13 include: initiating a $6.5 million technology upgrade plan; securing a pledge for half the cost of a new indoor athletic facility (estimated at $7-10 million); approving new Nursing and Criminology/Criminal Justice Completion Programs and starting an intensive Maymester summer term; upgrading the university website; starting a community-based Math Academy; delivering $4.6 million in cost-cutting measures over the next four years to the Board at its May meeting; and tracking to meet Fall 2013 first-year enrollment and budget goals.

 Prior to joining Wittenberg, Joyner served in a number of senior administrative positions at Rollins College in Winter Park, Florida including: Vice President for Planning and Dean of the College (chief student affairs officer, athletics, and institutional planning and budgeting); Interim Vice President for Academic Affairs and Provost (chief academic officer with oversight of over 400 faculty and staff members and an operating budget of close to $50 million); and Dean of the Faculty (faculty hiring and evaluation; curricular and co-curricular planning and assessment; high-impact practices and student support services) and Professor of Sociology.

-Prior to her arrival at Rollins, Joyner served in a variety of positions at Loyola University New Orleans including faculty leadership roles on the Academic and Faculty Affairs Committee of the Board of Trustees and University Senate Executive Council, to administrative roles such as associate dean of the College of Arts and Sciences (2003-07).
-As associate dean she had responsibility for a broad range of faculty and student affairs including curricular reform, living-learning communities, faculty development, first-year experience programs and accreditation issues.
+Joyner also served in a variety of positions at Loyola University New Orleans including faculty leadership roles on the Academic and Faculty Affairs Committee of the Board and Senate Executive Council, and administrative roles such as Associate Dean of the College of Arts and Sciences.